MHA963/creator-leauge/README.md

 - **Level** = Milestone achievement (increases with consistent performance)
 - **XP** = Total experience gained from submissions and ratings

+## ✨ Key Features

+### Challenge Targets/Checkpoint Guides
+Each challenge displays 3 key checkpoint points that guide creators on what to focus on:

+**For Players:**
+- See targets in a golden card BEFORE submitting your entry
+- 3 numbered checkpoint points with clear guidance
+- Example: "Establish character in first 3 seconds", "Build conflict in the middle", "Deliver satisfying conclusion"
+- Helps creators understand exact requirements and improve submission quality

+**For Leaders:**
+- Add up to 3 target guides when creating or editing challenges
+- Each target is a single line of guidance
+- Targets are optional and won't display if not set
+- Customize targets per challenge to match specific requirements

+**Implementation:**
+- Targets are stored with challenge data (optional field)
+- Displayed prominently in amber/golden card design
+- Numbered display (1, 2, 3) with supporting text
+- Only shown if targets are populated

+### Multiple Game Instances
+Admins can now create and manage multiple independent game instances:

+**For New Game Creators:**
+- Click "New Game" on login screen
+- Enter admin username, password, and **game name**
+- Creates fresh game with admin-only account
+- Game receives unique ID automatically
+- Confirmation modal with setup guides before creation

+**Game Isolation:**
+- Each game instance is completely independent
+- Separate players, competitions, challenges, and submissions
+- Each game has its own leaderboard and ratings
+- Admins manage only their own game instance

+**Use Cases:**
+- Host multiple Creator League seasons separately
+- Run competitions for different content types
+- Manage contests with different regional groups
+- Test new features in isolated instances

 ## 👥 Roles & Actions

 ### Player Role